SystemsApproach/security/firewall.rst

   clear cut.
 It often is not, and there can be real consequences in both directions.
-For example, an overly aggressive IPS rule-set or anomaly detection heuristic could raise false positives, restricting legate traffic and negatively impacting revenue.
+For example, an overly aggressive IPS rule-set or anomaly detection heuristic could raise false positives, restricting legitimate traffic and negatively impacting revenue.
 Too conservative, and malicious traffic could crowd out legitimate traffic.*

   *It is also the case that that "unwanted" is in the eye of the